Unity-Technologies/com.unity.multiplayer.docs/docs/relay/relay.md

 If Relay connects, a message appears in the inspector that displays the join code.
 ![](/img/relay/ngo-relay-connected.png)

-You can copy the join code to share it or or test it in a project in a separate window. ([Testing Locally](../tutorials/testing/testing_locally.md).
+You can copy the join code to share it, or test it in a project in a separate window.
+Refer to [testing locally](../tutorials/testing/testing_locally.md) for more details.

 :::note
-This Relay integration is only available in the editor, which means you can't use it in a build.
+This Relay integration is only available in the Editor, which means you can't use it in a build.
 Instead, use the code snippets at the end of this page.
 These snippets use the Unity Transport Package.
 To do this in projects that don't use Transport, refer to the Relay documentation.
 :::

-## Create allocation on a Relay server
+### Create an allocation on a Relay server

 To create an [allocation](https://docs.unity.com/relay/en/manual/allocations) on a Relay server, make an authenticated call to the Unity backend using the SDK.
 To do this, call the `CreateAllocationAsync` method on the host with the maximum number of expected peers.
-For example, a host that requests a maximum of three peer connections reserves four slots for a four player game.
+For example, a host that requests a maximum of three peer connections reserves four slots for a four-player game.
 This function can throw exceptions, which you can catch to learn about the error that caused them.

 ```csharp
 //Ask Unity Services to allocate a Relay server that will handle up to eight players: seven peers and the host.
 Allocation allocation = await Unity.Services.Relay.RelayService.Instance.CreateAllocationAsync(7);
 ```

 The `Allocation` class represents all the necessary data for a [host player](https://docs.unity.com/relay/manual/players#Host) to start hosting using the specific Relay server allocated.
 You don't need to understand each part of this allocation; you only need to feed them to your chosen transport that handles the Relay communication on its own.
-For the more curious (and for reference), here's a simple overview of those parameters:
+For reference, here's a simple overview of those parameters:

 * A `RelayServer` class containing the IP and port of your allocation's server.